-- Describe the basic concepts and dietary approaches in obesity. - Describe dreary management in diabetes and hypertension. - Identify the risk complications in gastro intestinal health - Write down etiology and pathophysiology of kidney and liver diseases - Write down the main causes of cancer.
+- Basic concepts and dietary approaches in obesity. - Dietary management in diabetes and hypertension. - Identifying the risk complications in gastro intestinal health - Etiology and pathophysiology of kidney and liver diseases - The main causes of cancer and its dietary management

 Unit I: Obesity- classification, causative factors (behavioral risk factors), overview of approaches to treatments and interventions.
-Diabetes- Etiology, symptoms, classification, Metabolism, early diagnosis, Short term and long term complications and management.
+Diabetes- Etiology, symptoms, classification, early diagnosis, Short term and long term complications and management.
 Cardiovascular disease - etiology, incidence, symptoms, risk factors, congestive heart failure and Dietary management.
 Hypertension- types, symptoms and role of minerals in the diet